Install the GitLab AI gateway

 <image>

-From the container host, accessing http://localhost:5052/docs should open the AI Gateway API documentation.
+From the container host, accessing http://localhost:5052/docs should open the AI gateway API documentation.

-Install by using the AI Gateway Helm chart
+Install using the AI gateway Helm chart

 Prerequisites: